Humboldt–Hospital station

-Humboldt–Hospital is a Buffalo Metro Rail station located at the western terminus of Kensington Avenue and Main Street and is the only station with entrances on both sides of the Main Street for passengers to enter and exit from.
+Humboldt–Hospital station is a Buffalo Metro Rail station located at the western terminus of Kensington Avenue and Main Street and is the only station with entrances on both sides of Main Street for passengers to enter and exit from.
 To not confuse, Kensington Avenue rejoins Main Street in Snyder, New York at its eastern terminus.
 Since Humboldt–Hospital station served as a terminal due to Amherst Street station serving as the northern terminus from May 20, 1985, to November 10, 1986, about 580 feet north is a double crossover.
 The area near the station is a mix of housing and medical offices, anchored by the Sisters of Charity Hospital.
 The Parkside residential community is directly to the east of the station and is also a short distance from Delaware Park.

 Bus connections

 Humboldt–Hospital station is one of four stations that does not offer an off-road bus loop, requiring passengers to board/debark using curbside stops (the other three being Amherst Street, Summer–Best and Allen/Medical Campus) and one of only two that has one route serving the station (the other being LaSalle):